apepindev/apepindev.github.io/source/_posts/0000-my-first-blog-post.md

 ---
 extends: _layouts.post
 section: content
-title: My First Post
+title: First
+#excerpt: Hello world!
 date: 2024-07-29
 description: Built with Jigsaw.
+#cover_image: OPTIONAL
+#image_credit: OPTIONAL
-categories: [php, laravel]
+categories: [personal, php, laravel]
-#cover_image: /assets/img/jigsaw.png
-#featured: true
+featured: false
-published: true
+published: false
 ---

-Hello world.
+## Welcome

+Out of all the personal sites I've created over my career, this is the first one that has graduated to a public audience.